 HIV and Hepatitis C Rapid tests use a small drop of blood placed on the testing device.

 Below is the standard HIV rapid test kit used to test each patient.

 Project Response Testing and Treatment Center accepts most major insurance coverage.
 You will need to bring your insurance and photo ID with you to the Center.
 HIV Treatment can be provided through your insurance coverage.
 However, if you do NOT have insurance, HIV treatment will be covered under the Ryan White Program or the AIDS Drug Assistance Program and Hepatitis C treatment may be covered through a Patient Assistance Program offered by the Pharmaceutical Manufacturer.
 In most cases there is little to no cost for patients with HIV and/or Hepatitis C that do not have insurance coverage.

 If you do NOT have insurance, please contact our clinic at 321-372-5003.
 Our staff will provide you with information regarding other support options available to you.
 Project Response, Inc. strives to provide quality HIV, STD and Hepatitis testing and treatment to everyone in the Brevard county area and will work with patients to seek out all non-insured resources that are available to them based upon income or risk.

-Project Response does offer free HIV and Hepatitis C testing.
+Project Response does offer free HIV and Hepatitis C rapid testing.
 We welcome walk-ins at our office located at 745 South Apollo Boulevard for both tests.
-For a broader range of testing including HIV, Hep C, Chlamydia, Gonorrhea and syphilis, the fee is $50.
-Please be aware that tests for Herpes, Hep A & B, Trichomoniasis, and others can cost up to $200 for each test.
-That may be cost prohibitive for those who do NOT have insurance, however, please inquire to see if you have other options.
+For a broader range of testing including HIV, Hep C, Chlamydia, Gonorrhea and syphilis, and herpes the fee is $100.
+This fee covers all laboratory studies and treatment.
+These test require an appointment in advance.

 Patient Assistance Programs